kylebd99/SafeBound/README.md

 # Reproducibility
 This section assumes a linux (specifically Ubuntu) environment.
 Other linux distributions should be easy to adjust the instructions for, but Windows and MacOS are not supported.
-Note, all commands are intended to be run from the outermost directory of the repository.

 ***Building SafeBound Library***
 1) Set up the conda environment in order to build SafeBound using the environment.yml file.